LM-Commons/LmcCors/docs/docs/03-guide.md

   some browsers do not implement this feature correctly.
 - `allowed_credentials`: (boolean) If true, it allows the browser to send cookies along with the request.

-If you want to configure specific routes, you can add `ZfrCors\Options\CorsOptions::ROUTE_PARAM` to your route configuration:
+If you want to configure specific routes, you can add `LmcCors\Options\CorsOptions::ROUTE_PARAM` to your route configuration:

 ```php
 <?php